BeyondTrust/terraform-provider-sra/docs/data-sources/protocol_tunnel_jump_list.md

 subcategory: ""
 description: |-
   Fetch a list of Protocol Tunnel Jump Items.
+  NOTE: Protocol Tunnel Jumps are PRA only.
   For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance
 ---

 # sra_protocol_tunnel_jump_list (Data Source)

 Fetch a list of Protocol Tunnel Jump Items.

+NOTE: Protocol Tunnel Jumps are PRA only.

 For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance